Florida Division of Insurance Fraud: Overview

+Accomplishments

 Florida's Division of Insurance Fraud continues to lead the fight against insurance fraud under the leadership of Colonel John Askins.
-During Fiscal Year 2008/2009, investigative efforts by The Division of Insurance Fraud resulted in 982 cases presented for prosecution, 834 arrests, and 532 convictions.
+During Fiscal year 2008/2009, investigative efforts by The Division of Insurance Fraud resulted in 982 cases presented for prosecution, 834 arrests, and 532 convictions.
 Also during Fiscal Year 2008/2009, The Division of Insurance Fraud received and reviewed 12,084 insurance fraud referrals and opened 1,971 cases for investigation.